GRANT-SUPPORTED TRAINING

 Remote-Live

 Employee well-being is a valuable asset.
 Workplaces that prioritize well-being have better engagement, lower absenteeism and higher productivity and morale.
 Employee well-being relates to all aspects of work life including their job, relationships with colleagues, expectations and work culture.
-Participants will:
+Leadership commitment is the most important fact to achieve a healthy workplace.

 • Discuss methods of promoting employee well-being